mdbray/cryo3d/README.md

 - Olivia Abrant			olivia.abrant@colorado.edu

 ###Development
-Check out `workflow.md` located at the root of this directory for information on setup and development workflow
+Check out `workflow.md` located at the root of this directory for information on setting up your environment and development workflow